-Mesmer, PhD, a Sage-grouse range biologist who has been studying the birds for over 20 years.
+Mesmer, PhD, a Sage-grouse range biologist who has been studying the birds for more than 20 years.
 "Our studies are also showing that where we have increased late brood-rearing habitats, both individual bird use and overall population production has increased because of increased chick survival."

 Conifer treatments will be critically important in the next 10-15 years.
-Approximately 80% of the identified pinyon/juniper occupied areas in the state are categorized as phase I or II, meaning these areas still have a healthy understory.
-These will eventually evolve into phase III conifer stands without treatment.
+Approximately 80% of the identified pinyon/juniper occupied areas in the state are categorized as Phase I or II, which means these areas still have a healthy understory.
+These will eventually evolve into Phase III conifer stands without treatment.
 Utah's fine-scale mapping of pinyon-juniper encroachment into Sage-grouse core areas is informing a state-wide conservation strategy to address conifer encroachment.
-With 560,000 acres of Sage-grouse treated since 2006 and an additional 340,000 acres planned in the next 10-15 years, the state of Utah is ameliorating the threat posed by conifer encroachment into Greater Sage-grouse habitat.
-These programs also help restore healthy watersheds, address the threat of wildfire and improve working landscapes for range, productivity and wildlife.
+With 560,000 acres of Sage-grouse habitat treated since 2006 and an additional 340,000 acres planned in the next 10-15 years, the state of Utah is successfully reducing the threat posed by conifer encroachment into Greater Sage-grouse habitat.
+These programs also help restore healthy watersheds, address the threat of wildfire, improve working landscapes for multiple uses.